 Even if your order is over £20 and qualifies for free delivery.

-The Irish VAT has to be applied on the €6 delivery charge.
-Amazon then deducts the €6 at the end as a “promotion”.
+The Irish VAT has to be applied to the €6 delivery charge.
+Amazon then deducts €6 at the end as a “promotion”.
 So – non-Prime members will see an extra £1.38 in “import fees” at checkout on all orders – which is the 23% Irish VAT on the £6 delivery.
 (It was 21% from Sept 2020 to Feb 2021.)